DevelopIntelligenceBoulder/hello-plain-old-javascript/README.md

 This example shows how to utilize POJSOs to populate string templates.

 ### Within the js/main.js
 The application namespace is created.
-It is a simple JavaScript namespace that the Backbone architecture will be attached too.
+It is a simple JavaScript namespace that the MVC architecture will be attached too.

 ### Within the js/hello-view.js
 A JavaScript module (i.e. Revealing Module Pattern Object) is created to handle view logic.
 The view exposes a render function that is invoked to place this view into the DOM (Document Object Model).